splinter-NGoH/mansico_meta_integration/README.md

 #### Frappe Cloud:

-One-click installing available if you are hosting on FC from [here](https://frappecloud.com/marketplace/apps/mansico_meta_integration)
+One-click installing available if you are hosting on FC from [here](https://frappecloud.com/marketplace/apps/mansico_meta_integration) still didn't get the approve, stay tuned once accepted it will be live on FC
 #### Self Hosting:

 1. `bench get-app https://github.com/splinter-NGoH/mansico_meta_integration.git`